Caux Arts and Peace Encounters

 Most recently Caux Initiatives of Change Foundation renewed its work in this area which included a soft launch and benefit concert with world renowned pianist Khatia Buniatishvilli in May 2024 as well as through a Special Arts and Peace Encounters Event during the Geneva Peace Week in October 2024

-The Caux Arts and Peace Encounters 2025 edition is held in partnership with UNESCO Artist for Peace, Guila Kessous, the Swiss Development Cooperation, the Embassy of Colombia to Switzerland and the Geneva Peacebuilding Platform.
+The Caux Arts and Peace Encounters 2025 edition is held in partnership with the Swiss Development Cooperation, UNESCO Artist for Peace, Guila Kessous, the Embassy of Colombia to Switzerland, the Geneva Peacebuilding Platform, the financial support of the Minkoff Foundation and sponsored by the generous donations from Khatia Buniatishvili's charity concert.
 Additional partnerships are being explored as well.

 The Venue: the Caux Palace